-You have been diagnosed with hemifacial spasm which is a condition that affects half of your face.
-It usually starts with a twitching around one eye.
-It may gradually involve your mouth also.
+You have been diagnosed with hemifacial spasm, which is a condition that affects half of your face.
+It usually starts with a twitching around one eye, but may gradually involve your mouth as well.
 It is a condition that can affect your quality of life and there are treatments available to help.